|CLICK HERE to join the journey!|

 length of 69 inches.
 Photo courtesy of

-Since Smilodon fatalis has been extinct for a very long time, its former habits and life style must be interpreted by analyzing its skeletal remains.
-Therefore, we return to the gooey graveyard at the Rancho La Brea tar pits in southern California where over over two thousand Smilodon fatalis skeletons have been recovered and their well-preserved bones analyzed.
+Since Smilodon fatalis has been extinct for a long time, its former habits and life style must be interpreted by analyzing its skeletal remains.
+Therefore, we return to the gooey graveyard at the Rancho La Brea tar pits in southern California where over two thousand Smilodon fatalis skeletons have been recovered and their well-preserved bones analyzed.
 Only the dire wolf has a greater concentration of skeletal material at the Rancho La Brea tar pits.

 Figure 3 - Size comparison between man and Smilodon fatalis

 who weighed as much as three or four men.
 Photo courtesy of

 The American mountain lion, also called the cougar, puma, panther, or catamount, is a highly efficient stalk-and-ambush predator.
 The mountain lion's name is a misnomer since its habitat is quite diverse and not limited to just mountains.
 They can be found on the desert, as well as the plains.
 The American mountain lion has the greatest habitat range of any large terrestrial mammal in the western hemisphere, spanning from the Canadian Yukon to the southern Andes of South America.
 It is the second heaviest cat in the western hemisphere, behind the jaguar.

 Figure 4 and 5 (right) - The majestic mountain lion.

 Adult lions stand 24 to 35 inches at the shoulders and

 from head to tail range from 4.9 to 9 feet.
 Adult

 males weigh between 115 to 220 lbs.
 Photos